pv217/09-fault-tolerance-assignment/README.md

 ### Jaeger

 Jaeger is an open-source, end-to-end distributed tracing system.
 It is used to monitor and troubleshoot microservices-based distributed systems.
-It is used to monitor and troubleshoot distributed systems.

-It collects data from the services using OpenTelemetry over gRPC, stores them, and visualizes the traces in a user-friendly way.
+It collects data from the services using OpenTelemetry over gRPC, HTTP 1.1. or TChannel, stores them, and visualizes the traces in a user-friendly way.

 It supports:
 - Collecting traces from the services